madhukarkumar/interal-app-starter/README.md

 **Note:** some features won't work until you complete the rest of the setup steps below!

+**Latest Update**: The authentication system has been improved with better error handling and simplified OAuth configuration.
+Google OAuth is now disabled by default - only GitHub OAuth is enabled to simplify initial setup.

 ## Setup Supabase Project

 - Create a Supabase account